roots, rock, folk, jazz, soul, funk and electric delta

 At 16, Will was inspired to pick up the harmonica after hearing the music of Sonny Boy Williamson, Little Walter, John Mayall, Paul Butterfield and Bob Dylan.
-The following year he took up the guitar and was influenced by Hubert Sumlin (Howlin’ Wolf), John Lee Hooker, Muddy Waters, Jimi Hendrix, Keith Richards to name a few.
-Will’s soulful roots sound is a result of many years honing his skills as a regular busker on the streets of Edmonton, Alberta followed by jams at open mic nights in the local blues and folk scene.
-Influenced by the sounds of British and Chicago blues, 60’s and 70’s R&B, folk, rock, psychedelic and later by latin, funk and world music.
+The following year he took up the guitar and was influenced by Hubert Sumlin (Howlin’ Wolf), John Lee Hooker, Muddy Waters to name a few.
+Will’s soulful roots sound is a result of many years honing his skills as a regular busker on the streets of Edmonton, Alberta followed by performances in the local blues and folk scene.
+Influenced by the sounds of British and Chicago blues, 60’s and 70’s R&B, folk, rock as well as Latin, funk and world music.

 Matt Colyer is a drummer, percussionist and bass player whose versatility has seen him in many different bands from jazz, blues, funk to folk, rock and latin.
 Various acoustic styles have also played a huge influence listening to lots of Indian, Celtic and North African music.

 Matt took to drums starting on snare in his school’s marching band and by his teen years had become interested in drum kit players of 60s and 70s bands including John Densmore from the Doors, John Bonham from Led Zeppelin, Mitch Mitchell from the Jimi Hendrix Experience and Ginger Baker from Cream.